QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 ***  tc20.txt  ***
 Solution expected without penalty.
-Similar to tc19 except some sessions with smaller rooms are available, but they should not be selected.
-Rooms ST057 and MS205 should not appear in any of the four assignments.
+Similar to tc19 except some sessions with smaller rooms are available.
+The expectation is that different lectures of the same course have the same time slot (but not necessarily the same room).

+***  tc21.txt  ***
+Solution expected with penalty of 50. tc is for soft constraints 6 and 7.
+Two sessions.
+One of two 3 hr MATH exams expected in each session.
+One of CPSC and PHIL also assigned to each of the two sessions.
+S6 penalty of 20 for each session expected because all exams are not the same duration.
+S7 penalty of 5 expected for each session because there's an exam that does not take up the full time of the session.